 Easter’s star supplier of Easter Eggs is unlikely to be the star of Christmas Chocolate Advent Calendars.
 It pays them to keep their Suppliers ‘churning’.
 It makes them more money, it keeps you unsure.

-When your Buyer has kept you kicking your heels in reception for 45 minutes.
-Apologises that the booked meeting room is no longer available and that you must set your carefully crafted and choreographed selling presentation up in the Canteen at 1pm.
-Sits down in front of a window with the sun streaming right into your eyes.
-Offers to get you a black tea that turns up as a white, sugared coffee then introduces you to his or her colleague – the forensic accountant.
-Who wants to have a ‘chat’ about promotional triggers going back 2 years – what do you do?
+Picture this.
+Your Buyer has kept you kicking your heels in reception for 45 minutes.
+They apologise that the booked meeting room is no longer available and say that you must set your carefully crafted and choreographed selling presentation up in the Canteen at 1 pm.
+They sit down in front of a window with the sun streaming right into your eyes.
+Then, they offer to get you a black tea that turns up as a white, sugared coffee and introduces you to his or her colleague – the forensic accountant.
+Who wants to have a ‘chat’ about promotional triggers going back 2 years?
+What do you do?

 Therefore and hopefully, you have all Recognised what is going on.
-A classic physical power-play designed to be Confrontational, to disrupt your presentation and divert your focus and attention to their advantage.
+A classic physical power-play designed to be confrontational, disrupt your presentation and divert your focus and attention to their advantage.

-As a Delegate on the MBM Effective Negotiation Programme you will experience first hand in role plays similar such scenarios.
+As a Delegate on the MBM Effective Negotiation Programme, you will experience first-hand via role plays such similar scenarios.
 You will be expertly coached in the appropriate response to Diffuse and Restore the situation.
 Remember it is almost always in your interest to keep the meeting going.
 Storming out is never an option and even a polite walking away is only in your interest very rarely.
 How many direct competitors do you have?

 When you have practised and started to become comfortable with dealing with the negotiation tactics and games they will throw at you.
 Then we will introduce how to effectively prepare for the negotiation itself as the next step in how to improve your negotiation ability.